Mochitto/Markdown2Anki/README.md

 You can read more on how styling happens here: https://docs.ankiweb.net/templates/styling.html

 ### Navigating the UI
-The custom User Interface of the note-type that comes with this project if focused on the concept of tabs.
+The custom User Interface of the note-type that comes with this project is focused on the concept of tabs.
 You can have side-by-side tabs and multiple tabs to toggle through.

 ![Demo image](./docs/rose-pine.webp)